Fallout 4: 111 Tips to Survive Survival Difficulty

 C.harisma is very important

 Charisma, since it essentially allows superior buying and selling prices, is definitely useful.
-It is also the factor that allows for more peaceful, conversational approaches to potentially conflicting situations and you definitely have a winner.
-Because there are various types of clothing available which increase your charisma amount, it's best to take that into consideration before increasing the attribute; a good set of clothing, hat and glasses will increase charisma by 4.
+It is also the factor that allows for more peaceful, conversational approaches to situations that could potentially lead to conflict.
+Because there are various types of clothing available which increase your charisma amount, it's best to take that into consideration before increasing the attribute; a good set of clothing, hat, and glasses will increase charisma by 4.

 I.ntelligence is very important